 Wouldn’t it be better to look more deeply, and to assume the best of everyone from the outset?

-No one who assumes the best of everyone would write to the other party, accusingly, IN ALL CAPS, that they’re making a big problem for us.
-Even if the necessary materials weren’t on hand, a person who assumes the best would express the concern carefully, perhaps asking for prompt help and attention instead of going on the attack.
-When our attitude is kinder and more curious, then we’re more likely to give people the benefit of the doubt and also communicate more graciously.
+Someone who assumes the best of everyone would never write to the other party, accusingly, IN ALL CAPS, that they’re making a big problem for us.
+Even if the necessary materials weren’t on hand, a person who assumes the best would express their concerns carefully, perhaps asking for prompt help and attention instead of going on the attack.
+When our attitude is kinder and more curious, we’re much more likely to give people the benefit of the doubt and communicate more graciously.

 Are there situations where, in hindsight, you wish you’d given someone the benefit of the doubt, instead of assuming the worst?
 Or where you could have behaved more kindly, even if the other person was in the wrong?
 Thanks to your treating them better, they might feel grateful rather than resentful — and they might even learn to do better in the future.